SadnurIslam/admin_panel-flutter-web_app/README.md

 </ul>

 <h2>FreshMart Mobile App</h2>
-<p>FreshMart is an e-commerce mobile application designed to provide a seamless grocery shopping experience.
+<p>FreshMart is an e-commerce mobile application designed to provide a seamless grocery shopping experience for users in the local area.
 The Admin Web App complements it by offering:</p>
 <ul>
   <li>Product management (add, edit, delete)</li>
   <li>Order management</li>